igrishaev/taggie/README.md

                   {:test (atom (ref (atom :secret)))})
 ~~~

-The `read` function reads from any kind of source: a file path, a file, in input
+The `read` function reads EDN from any kind of source: a file path, a file, in
-stream, a reader, etc. Internally, a source is transformed into the
+input stream, a reader, etc. Internally, a source is transformed into the
 `PushbackReader` instance:

 ~~~clojure